cypher256/java-extension-pack/README.md

 </p>

 ### Change JDK for Gradle and Maven projects
 If you want to change the JDK version for your Gradle or Maven projects, you need to update it in your build scripts (`build.gradle` or `pom.xml`).
 You can click ⓘ to see how to make such changes.
 Click 🖊 will navigate to the build script file of the project.
-It is recommended that the Maven/Gradle version be set by project using `gradlew`/`mvnw` properties.
+Maven/Gradle version is recommended to be set per project in `gradle-wrapper.properties`/`maven-wrapper.properties` using wrapper `gradlew`/`mvnw`.
 For Spring Boot Gradle/Maven projects and general Gradle projects, these wrappers are included by default, so you don't need to install Gradle/Maven or set its environment variables.
 <br>

 ### Change JDK for unmanaged folders